 Gov. Arnold Schwarzenegger has proposed cutting $4.5 billion in education funding to close an $8.5 billion state budget gap.

 The school board already has cut four part-time clerical positions at the district office and a full-time job in the accounting department because of the strained budget.

 Under state law, the district must notify teachers who may lose their jobs for the upcoming school year by March 15.
-The 5.4 full-time equivalent positions the board cut Monday include a Spanish teacher, three multiple-subject teachers and a counselor at Alhambra High School who was hired last year.
+The 5.

 Board members hope they will be able to avoid layoffs either through attrition or revisions to the governor's budget.

 Char Teutschel, president of the Martinez Education Association, described the personnel cuts as a "rash decision" and asked the board to commit to rehiring any laid off employees.

 Superintendent John Triolo presented a report from a financial consulting firm outlining the process for passing a parcel tax.
 According to the report, the school district encompasses 11,559 taxable parcels in Martinez and unincorporated areas of Contra Costa County.
 That includes nearly 6,500 single-family homes.
 With a $75 parcel tax the district would raise $866,925 per year.
 A $100 tax would generate about $1.16 million.